methodgames/methodgames.github.io/roleplay.md

 ## **Method Town Center Rules**
 - The Method Town Center (**MTC**) will be a hub for fostering interactive gameplay, aiming to create a rich and interactive setting that accommodates a wide range of role-playing experiences.
-- To ensure a positive and immersive atmosphere, it's crucial to establish clear rules and guidelines regarding player interactions within and within the MTC.
+- To ensure a positive and immersive atmosphere, it's crucial to establish clear rules and guidelines regarding player interactions within the MTC.
     - Protection from PvP and temporary PvP:
         - **No PvP Combat:**
             - Players are not allowed to engage in combat with each other while inside the MTC.
-            - This rule promotes a cooperative and role-playing-focused environment where players can focus on collaborative gameplay rather than competitive combat.
+            - This rule promotes a cooperative and roleplay focused environment where players can focus on collaborative gameplay rather than competitive combat.
         - **Airdrop Restrictions:**
             - Player-initiated airdrops are not allowed within the area.
             - Airdrops that spawn naturally in this area are available on a first-come, first-serve basis, offering valuable resources without causing conflicts.